How to Qualify for Certification as a Minority-Owned Business

 For the purposes of NMSDC’s program, an individual is considered a minority if he or she is at least 1/4th Black, Asian, Hispanic or Native American.

-Learn additional information about the benefits of getting certified as an MBE from the U.S. Department of Commerce’s Minority Business Development Agency, which also has resources on everything from financing opportunities to landing government contracts.
+Learn additional information about the benefits of getting certified as a minority-owned business from the U.S. Department of Commerce’s Minority Business Development Agency, which also has resources on everything from financing opportunities to landing government contracts.